Cote d’Ivoire’s internationally backed opposition assumes control over country’s embassy in France.

 “The government would like to make it known that in the light of such decisions, it reserves the right to apply reciprocity in ending the missions of their ambassadors in Ivory Coast,” the government’s spokesman said in a statement on national television.

-Gbagbo’s government originally said it would welcome the visiting leaders “as brothers and friends, and listen to the message they have to convey”.
+Gbagbo’s government originally said it would welcome the visiting leaders “as brothers and friends, and listen to the message they have to convey”, but that tone has changed.

-But shortly before the meeting, his government warned it would not tolerate any meddling in its affairs.
+Shortly after the meeting with the presidential delegation on Tuesday, the Gbagbo government warned it would not tolerate any meddling in its affairs.

 “Let’s avoid political delinquency.
 No international institution has the right to intervene by force to impose a president in a sovereign state,” Ahoua Don Melo, government spokesman, told the BBC when asked if Gbagbo would leave.